 Abnormal copper metabolism is associated with liver disease.
-Elevated serum copper concentrations are seen in portal cirrhosis, biliary tract disease, and hepatitis, probably because excess copper that would normally be excreted in the bile is retained in circulation.
+Elevated serum copper concentrations are seen in portal cirrhosis, biliary tract disease, and hepatitis, probably due to excess copper that would normally be excreted in the bile is retained in circulation.
 In primary biliary cirrhosis, ceruloplasmin is high, resulting in high serum copper.
 Lesser elevations of hepatic copper are found in chronic copper poisoning, obstructive jaundice, and certain cases of hepatic cirrhosis.
 Reduced serum copper concentration is typical of Wilson disease (hepatolenticular degeneration).
 Wilson disease is characterized by liver disease, neurologic abnormalities, and psychiatric disturbances.
 Kayser-Fleischer rings are normally present and urinary copper excretion is increased, while serum copper and ceruloplasmin are low.
+Labile copper fraction (LBC fraction) is also elevated in untreated Wilson disease.